-Avoid These Common Mistakes When Dealing With Bed Bugs
+Learn from My Story & Avoid These Mistakes When Dealing with Bed Bugs

 Article by Joseph Salvatore Knipper

 A year into my stay at a Bronx boarding house, one of the worst things which can happen to a New Yorker happened to me: I got bed bugs.

 Here are 7 mistakes I made dealing with bed bugs, to help you avoid making them yourself: